I am an enthusiastic cook and former chef who loves discovering ways to prepare food for all people, including those with food allergies.

 These guys look so good to eat.
 Walmart shares this recipe, but I want to thank Hannah for bringing it to my attention.
 They are not all that healthy, but they are fun to make and eat.

 I found the ingredients at the local store.
-All you need to make the snails: celery sticks, creamy peanut butter, apple rings cut in half, pretzel sticks broke into thirds, and mini semisweet chocolate morsels.
+All you need to make the snails: celery sticks, creamy peanut butter, apple rings cut in half, pretzel sticks broken into thirds, and mini semisweet chocolate morsels.

 The snails were a hit after school during the fall when apples are in season.